 1. AAE 4301: Automotive Pollution and Control

 “Syllabus is majorly theoretical.
-Fairly a scoring subject as in most places it’s just use of common sense.
+Fairly a scoring subject as in most places it’s just the use of common sense.
 The contents aren’t interesting unless you wish to pursue the automobile field.
-Quantity wise, a lot of study material is provided but it’s not difficult to cover.”
+Quantity wise, a lot of study material is provided but it’s not difficult to cover.:

 The course will have two lectures and one tutorial in a week.
 The main purpose of the course is to inspire young engineers by introducing the different aspects of bioinspired designs.
 By completing the course the student will be able to understand how biologists explain principles of biology and use this conceptual framework for building concepts that are analogous to engineering.
 They will be able to implement the basic principles of physics and chemistry in biological systems to formalize the essence of these mechanisms.
 They will learn how to formulate specifications and functional requirements for creative models involving motion, friction, and shock absorption.
 The student can learn to create solutions for robotic systems, communication, and automation, and develop working models by successful application of biological principles in innovative engineering practices.

 Basic biological principles, design and working relationship in biological systems, Bioinspiration engineering, methodology and approach for Bioinspiration and biomimetics.
 Adhesion in biological systems, natural super-hydrophobic and hydrophilic substances, understanding chemical and physical processes in biological systems and its application in bioinspired engineering.
 Morphing and actuation in plants; lubrication and movement in biological systems, multimodal locomotion, propulsion features of biological systems, design of flying objects in biology and its application in aeronautical designs.
 Navigation, communication, automation, shock absorption and mechanics of biological systems and its application in designs of engineering, mathematical modelling in plants and animals, Future trends in bioinspiration engineering.